Welcome to Universal Dance Destiny and our Ministry division website.

 UDD will reconstruct our hit theater production "African Roads, American Streets" which was selected as one of the top five shows in the Fringe Festival in 2006.
 The Call for Artist goes out in February.
 Stay tuned for details if you would like to get be a part of this heartfelt prodution consisting of a strong mix of theater, street, and cultural performances unveiling a unique story of multiculturalism ad solidarity.

-UDD reconstruction of our hit production of African Roads American Streets coming in August!
+UDD reconstruction of our hit production of African Roads American Streets was a HUGE success!

 African Roads, American Streets (ARAS) is a family-friendly fun-filled show featuring a strong mix of urban & cutural performances unveiling a unique story of multiculturalism and solidarity-based on the creator's childhood journey from Liberia to New York.
 A multi-faceted, multi-cultural fun-filled production depicting African dance, heart thumping drumming, music, spoken word and Urban dance!